JavaScript API reference

 width – positive integer, default is 380.
 The minimum value is 280.

 Sets the width of the chat widget in px.
-You can also set the widget width using chatWidth setting.
+You can also set the widget width using the chatWidth setting.

 setChatHeight